theodoreOnzGit/tuas_boussinesq_solver/README.md

 to build real-time educational simulators of integral effects tests such as the compact integral effects test (CIET).

+Note: This simulator is for educational purposes and demonstration of the TUAS library only.
+It is usable under GPLv3 and without warranty.
+USE AT YOUR OWN RISK.

 To run the simulator, clone the repository first and change directory into the simulator folder